Light Learning Curve: The Natural Cigar Explained

 Tobacco Nerd Note: Due to all of the additional care that must be taken during the production of delicate shade-grown tobacco, this form of cigar tends to be more expensive than many sun-grown alternatives.
 All of those canopy shades cost money, as does the labor that goes into setting them up and maintaining them throughout the tobacco growing season.

-But don’t let the Connecticut name fool you.
-Today, more than half of all of the world’s Connecticut shade and sun-grown tobacco is grown outside of the United States, and there’s a really good reason for that.
+Now, we must mention that all too often, people get fooled by the word "Connecticut" and presume that the wrapper was grown in the United States.
+Today, more than half of all of the world’s Connecticut Shade is grown outside of the United States, and there’s a really good reason for that.

 Where tobacco is grown in the world plays a hefty hand in what kind of cigar wrapper is produced, and in a place like Connecticut, where the growing season is much shorter, limitations are in abundant supply.

-This is why many cigar manufacturers have taken this northern United States seed varietal and given it a new purpose in Central America and its surrounding islands.
-Longer growing seasons, higher humidity, the addition of volcanic ash and soil, and proximity to the aging, fermentation, and rolling factories where the tobacco leaves are transformed into cigars all make for a far better Connecticut natural cigar wrapper.
+This is why many cigar manufacturers have taken this northern United States seed varietal and given it a new purpose in Central and South America, as well as in the surrounding islands.
+Longer growing seasons, higher humidity, the addition of volcanic ash and soil, and close proximity to the aging, fermentation, and rolling factories where the tobacco leaves are transformed into cigars all make for a superior natural Connecticut cigar wrapper.

-Tobacco tends to toughen up and darkens when left to grow directly in the sun, much like the epidermis of the human body.
+Tobacco tends to toughen up and darken when left to grow directly in the sun, much like the epidermis of the human body.
 Direct sun exposure is where all of those full-flavored, darkly hued cigars are formed, while their lighter claro cousins sit comfortably in the shade.
-Just remember that both can still be labeled as a natural cigar leaf.
+Just remember that both can still be labeled as a natural cigar leaf; it's just that one is going to look, smell, taste, and feel a lot more robust than the other.

 But billowing sheets of nylon and cheesecloth are not the only deciding factor in the quality of a natural cigar wrapper.
 Way up in the Andes mountains, in the tobacco-growing regions of Ecuador, Mother Nature provides her own organic canopy.

-Here, sunlight is routinely obstructed by a dense cloud of volcanic ash.
-Rolling blankets of fog and mist form within the surrounding rainforest, as heavy cloud coverage shrouds the farmland.
-It is here that some of the world’s best Connecticut shade-grown tobacco is grown, most of which rarely requires a canopied tent.
+Here, sunlight is routinely obstructed by wispy volcanic ash, rolling blankets of fog and mist, and heavy cloud coverage.
+It is here that some of the world’s best "cloud-grown" tobacco is sewn, most of which rarely requires a canopied tent.

-Tobacco Nerd Note: Speaking of sunlight, let’s not forget the fact that the upper portion of the tobacco plant always gets the most rays.
-Even though the upper ligero leaves can still make for a really good natural wrapper leaf, the shaded foliage toward the center of the plant (viso and seco) is where the lightest natural cigar wrapper tobacco is formed.
+Tobacco Nerd Note: Speaking of sunlight, let’s not forget the fact that the top sections of the tobacco plant always get the most rays.
+Even though the upper ligero leaves can still make for a really good natural wrapper leaf, the shaded foliage toward the center of the plant (viso and seco) is where the lightest natural cigar wrapper tobacco is formed

 Factoring in Fermentation

-Temperature and time can also greatly influence how a natural cigar develops its coloration or lack thereof for that matter.
+Temperature and time can also greatly influence how a natural cigar develops its coloration, or lack thereof.
 As with any form of foliage, the aging of tobacco leaves causes the chlorophyll within the vegetation to turn brown as it decays.
 Lighter, shade-grown variants become tan or khaki in color, whereas sun-grown natural wrappers often end up either a brown or reddish color.

-Fermentation is what allows all of the oils, resins, and sugars to break down and form a far more complex and smoother cigar-smoking sensation.
+Fermentation is what allows all of the oils, resins, and sugars to break down and form a far more complex and smoother cigar-smoking sensation, and rounder, more balanced tasting notes.
 It also removes unpleasant toxins and impurities, mellows the nicotine, and provides a softer texture to the leaf itself.

 In order to produce natural cigars, one must take care to make sure that the tobacco leaves do not darken too much during the curing and fermentation processes.
-This means shorter fermentation time frames, more frequent bale rotations, and fewer layers of leaves per bale, or “pilón.”
+This explains the need for shorter fermentation time frames, more frequent bale rotations, and fewer layers of leaves per bale, orpilónas they are commonly called in the tobacco biz.

-Less pressure and fewer leaves per pilón can translate to milder fermentation, a less intense smoking experience, and a much lower chance of leaf damage.
-The latter of these considerations is a pretty big deal for natural cigar wrapper production, as this type of tobacco tends to be much more fragile than maduro tobacco, especially when it is a shade-grown variety.
+Less pressure and fewer leaves per pilón typically translate to milder fermentation, a less intense smoking experience, and a much lower chance of leaf damage.
+The latter of these considerations is a pretty big deal for natural cigar wrapper production, as this type of tobacco tends to be far more fragile than maduro tobacco, especially when it is a shade-grown varietal.

-Tobacco Nerd Note: Although a light natural cigar wrapper can be associated with a mild cigar smoking experience, looks can be deceiving.
-Cigar strength is often derived from what is underneath the wrapper leaf, as the potency of the blend itself determines the intensity.
+Tobacco Nerd Note: Although a lighter natural cigar wrapper can be associated with a mild cigar smoking experience, looks can be deceiving.
+Cigar strength is often derived from what is underneath the wrapper leaf, as the potency of the blend determines the intensity of the smoking experience.
 This is why familiarity with which kinds of tobacco leaves produce a particular taste, level of strength, or combustion quality is so important to a master blender.

 Parting Puffs